BORN2LOSE/ahagon/README.md

 [![License](https://img.shields.io/github/license/mashape/apistatus.svg?style=flat-square)](https://raw.githubusercontent.com/BORN2LOSE/ahagon/master/LICENSE)

 ## What is this ?
-**Ahagon** is Bittorrent client powered by Rust language with GTK library.
+**Ahagon** is Bittorrent client powered by Rust language with GTK3 library.

 ## Support
 We provide support only for GNU/Linux distro and Redox OS.